 Design is the single biggest reason why smeg appliances are so expensive.
 Don’t think of Smeg as buying any old countertop appliance, the company wants to evoke the experience of owning artwork, similar to buying a prized painting to hang on your wall.

 - Mario Bellini is a talented product designer and architect with permanent displays in the New York Museum of Modern Art.
-Bellini worked with Smeg to create the Victoria and Contemporary lines that married tech with soft, classic lines.
+Bellini worked with Smeg to create the Victoria and Contemporary lines that married tech with soft, classic styles.

-- Renzo Piano, a world renouned architenct with creations like the London Shard and the New York Times Skyscraper, is repsonible for the ‘Piano Design’, a range of high-quality stainless steel hobs and sinks which curvature exude luxe and strength.
+- Renzo Piano, a world renounced architect with creations like the London Shard and the New York Times Skyscraper, is responsible for the Piano Design.
+This aesthetic line is used on a range of high-quality stainless steel hobs and sinks whose curvature exudes luxe and strength.

 - Matteo Bazzicalupo & Raffaella Mangiarotti of Deepdesign are the designers behind the FAB 50’s range, as well as Smeg’s small appliances.

 As you can see then, Smeg products represent much more than just appliances with basic functions.
 Everything they create is done so with art, style, and elegance in mind.
 In order to own a little collection of Smeg art, you need to pay the price.

 We are all guilty of choosing products because of the associated value and the perception we have of their brand names.